astronomer/docs/astro/create-first-dag.md

 2. When the prompt appears in the Astro CLI, select the Deployment where you want to deploy your DAGs.

-3. Run the following command to finalize the setup and trigger a DAG-only deploy to your Deployment:
+3. Run the following command to deploy your DAGs to Astro:

     ```sh
     astro deploy --dags
     ```